 This is an open workshop, so drop in any time between 6pm and 9pm, no need to book a space.
 If it’s busy- you may have to grab a cup of tea and wait until a stand is free- or come back another week.

-Why a Women-Only Space?
+Why a Women’s Space?

 Because it is important to be able to fix your own bike and not to have to rely on favours of male friends or the often quite expensive bike shop.
 The knowledge of mechanics has been historically gendered and segregated – that is, men (and boys) are encouraged to pursue technical and mechanical activities while women (and girls) are discouraged.
 As such, women are often seen as unable to use tools and hence not trusted to use them.
 Women are perfectly capable of carrying out mechanical tasks and it is very important for them to have the space to learn new skills and practice existing skills without assumptions about ability based on gender.